-The tall forms of the chiefs stand around; all but dark-browed Foldath.
-He leaned against a distant tree, rolled into his haughty soul.
+The tall forms of the chiefs stand around; all but dark-browed Foldath, He leaned against a distant tree, rolled into his haughty soul.
 His bushy hair whistles in wind.
-At times bursts the hum of a song.
-He struck the tree, at length, in wrath, and rushed before the king!
+At times, bursts the hum of a song.
+He struck the tree, at length, in wrath; and rushed before the king!
 Calm and stately, to the beam of the oak, arose the form of young Hidalla.
-His hair falls round his blushing cheek in wreaths of waving light.
-Soft was his voice in Clonra, 1 in the valley of his fathers.
-Soft was his voice when he touched the harp in the hall near his roaring streams!
+His hair falls round his blushing check, in wreaths of waving light.
+Soft was his voice in Clonra, † in the valley of his fathers.
+Soft was his voice when he touched the harp, in the hall, near his roaring streams!

 "King of Erin," said Hidalla, "now is the time to feast.
 Bid the voice of bards arise.
 Bid them roll the night away.
-The soul returns from song more terrible to war.
+The soul returns, from song, more terrible to war.
 Darkness settles on Erin.
 From hill to hill bend the skirted clouds.
 Far and grey, on the heath, the dreadful strides of ghosts are seen: the ghosts of those who bend forward to their song.
+Bid, O Cathmor! the harps to rise, to brighten the dead, on their wandering blasts."